mintymatt/Critical-CSS-Tool/README.md

 ```
 From here you would want to load any remaining stylehseets seperately (perhaps after page load with JavaScript and noscript support).

+## Known Problems

+Sometimes SSL certificates of downloaded files may not be accepted, and causes `gulp download` to fail.
+There is a boolean option called `force_http` you could set as true which should fix this problem.
+However **USE WITH CAUTION**: you could open yourself up to man-in-the-middle attacks, and other security issues.

 ## Notes

 With smaller downloaded CSS files you won't notice big file size differences between seperate critical CSS views.